Trekking at Munnar is an absolute must on your list of things to do in Kerala!

 My friends and I enjoyed a good couple of hours on top of Phantom Mountain before we started the return journey back to the campsite.

-Instead of hiking back down the same trail that which we came up, our guide took us on the circuit trail that takes a little longer to get back to the camp but it zigzags through the Munnar tea plantations on the mountainside.
+Instead of hiking back down the same trail that we came on, our guide took us on the circuit trail that takes a little longer to get back to the camp but it zigzags through the Munnar tea plantations on the mountainside.

 I was in complete awe as we hiked down through the rolling hills dotted with tea plantations in Munnar.
 The landscapes were incredibly green and serene, like something you would see on the front of a postcard!